dplong1993/Digicyclopedia/README.md

 # Digicyclopedia
 This is a solo project where information about different digimon and digimon media can be viewed.
 This application was built using React, Flask, and SQLAlchemy.
-Front-end state was managed by using React Context and prop threading when data only needed to be passed to a child component that was one level below the parent component.Live site can be viewed [here](https://digicyclopedia.herokuapp.com/)
+Front-end state was managed by using React Context and prop threading when data only needed to be passed to a child component that was one level below the parent component.
+Live site can be viewed [here](https://digicyclopedia.herokuapp.com/)

 # MVP List
 ### User log-in (11/4/20)